 In an interview shortly after the event, Dennis Coralluzzo decried the actions of Shane Douglas and ECW as a disgrace.
 Furthermore, he promised to strip Shane Douglas of his ECW and NWA World Heavyweight titles.
 The NWA kept their world championship vacant for two more months, during which time they settled on a new home promotion, Smoky Mountain Wrestling.
 Then, in November of 1994, they started a new tournament for the vacant title.

 Supposedly this tournament would feature 16 men, but they could only muster 10, leading to the semi-finals being a bye week for all competitors.
-Chris Candido defeated Tracy Smothers in the finals on November 19th, but by then the damage was done.
+Chris Candido defeated Tracy Smothers in the finals on November 19th, but by then, the damage was done.
 Shane Douglas had stripped the NWA World Heavyweight title of all credibility.
 The next time the NWA World Heavyweight Championship appeared on national TV was around Dan Severn’s waist during his 1997-99 run with the WWF.
-We remember on this day twenty-six years ago, Shane Douglas Throws Away the NWA Championship.
+We remember on this day twenty-seven years ago, Shane Douglas Throws Away the NWA Championship.

 ‘On This Day’ is a commemorative article series.
 It is dedicated to specific events, matches, and occurrences in wrestling history.
 We revisit those key moments and look back at how they went down and what they meant to the wrestling industry.
 On this day, Shane Douglas Throws Away the NWA Championship.